iamsrp/genecode/README.md

 Examples
 ========

+The package supports a small number of primitive types (boolean, number, strings and arrays).
+On the numerical front, ot can solve quadractics and quartics reasonably well.
+As an example, though, here's something which solves a string-to-string mapping.

 An example of a function written by the package is one which attempts to create the mapping from "Firstname Lastname" to "Lastname, F."; this comes from the NamingSolver class in the example directory and happens to be pretty optimal.
 This has been formatted and annotated for clarity.

 ```